x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Yes, Outlook for iOS and Android supports shared mailboxes when the user mailbox and shared mailbox are located in Exchange Online and using the native Microsoft sync technology.

 A shared mailbox is a special mailbox type that is created using the -Shared parameter.
-Access to the shared mailbox by a user is obtained via permissions and not through the user of alternate credentials.
+Access to the shared mailbox by a user is obtained via permissions and not through the use of alternate credentials.
 For more information, please see [Shared mailboxes in Exchange Online](https://docs.microsoft.com/exchange/collaboration-exo/shared-mailboxes).

 ## Native Microsoft sync technology migration